The Great Recognition of 2016: Nixon-level Corruption in the DNC Means It’s Time to Build a New Party

-Instead, the event the DNC organized in Philadelphia was a charade of democracy, a media-managed lie about party unity.
-I personally witnessed events and decisions that have forever shaken my opinion of this party.
+Instead, the event the DNC organized in Philadelphia was a charade of democracy.
+I don’t think I can overstate this.
+The convention was a media-managed lie about party unity.
+Personally I witnessed events and decisions that have forever shaken my opinion of this party.

 Next, Clinton chose conservative pro-TPP Virginia Democrat Tim Kaine as her running mate.
 Not only was Kaine opposed to many progressive ideas, he was the former head of the DNC who had stepped aside to clear the way for Clinton’s ally, Debbie Wasserman-Schultz; it seemed he was now receiving his reward.